amaurybrisou/mosychlos/internal/profile/README.md

 ## SharedBag Integration

-The ProfileManager integrates with the SharedBag system using `keys.KProfile`:
+The ProfileManager integrates with the SharedBag system using `bag.KProfile`:

 - **Caching**: Successful profile loads are cached in SharedBag
 - **Session State**: Profiles persist across engine operations within a session